josehenriqueroveda/revela/README.md

 ```bash
 python src/main.py
 ```
-You will be prompted to enter a **theme** for your devotional or sermon.
+You will be prompted to enter a **theme** for your devotional.
 The system will then:
 1. Search for relevant Bible passages
 2. Analyze them theologically
 3. Generate a complete devotional message